obi-a/uptime_monitor/README.md

 Helpers are available to make some elements easier to reason about:

 #####Links
-An anchor tag could be specified by a link, this makes it more readable and easier to reason about Using the anchor tag
+An anchor tag could be specified with a link helper, this makes it more readable and easier to reason about.

+Using the anchor tag
 ```ruby
 [a: {text: "Click Here"}]
 ```

-More readble using helper
+More readble using a helper
 ```ruby
 [link: {text: "Click Here"}]
 ```